 We take care of low-level firmware development.
 We also engage with the redesign and debugging projects where you need to optimize the performance (latency, boot-time, power, and memory) of your existing firmware.
-Our extensive experience working with hardware, operating systems, low-level diagnostic and performance tools allows us to build projects faster and achieve higher performance.
+As a firmware development company, we have extensive experience with hardware, operating systems, low-level diagnostic and performance tools.
+Such experience allows us to build projects faster and achieve higher performance.
 We've designed firmware for multi-protocol and system-on-chip (SoC) devices.
 They find their applications in industrial automation, healthcare, consumer electronics, and other industries.

 We offer firmware development services for 8, 16, 32, and 64-bit microcontrollers produced by the most popular semiconductor vendors including Atmel, Nordic Semiconductor, Texas Instruments, STMicroelectronics, Renesas, Silicon Labs, and others.
 We design both bare-metal and RTOS-based firmware.